anaclumos/extracranial/Research/pages/Did Bondee Really Suddenly Rise.md

 Yesterday, we took a closer look into [[Bondee]]: [[The Sudden Rise of Bondee]].
 But did it suddenly rise?

 :::danger
 This article examines the connection between Bondee and Zheli, a now-shut-down Chinese service, and the allegations of personal information infringement regarding Zheli.
-Bondi has not yet encountered any information infringement cases or operational security problems.
+Bondee has not yet encountered any information infringement cases or operational security problems.
 We cannot draw a definitive conclusion about Bondee simply from a few speculations.
-This article does not raise suspicions about the Bondi service.
+This article does not raise suspicions about the Bondee service.
 Please keep this part in mind and read it.
 :::

 [[Metadream]], the company behind [[Bondee]], was founded in Sep 2022.
 Bondee launched on January 7, 2023, with great quality.
 Bondee also topped multiple app store charts across Asia within a month.
 Such a Mega-hit for an early startup.
 They feel very **prepared** and well-established.
 Isn't it strange?